gooddata/gooddata-ui/website/versioned_docs/version-5.0.0/ht_create_your_first_visualization.md

 ## Step 7 - Keep your code clean
-The GoodData UI SDK provides a tool named [gdc-catalog-export](gdc-catalog-export.md) that can help you keep the list of object identifiers organized in a Javascript file within your application.
+GoodData.UI provides a tool named [gdc-catalog-export](gdc-catalog-export.md) that can help you keep the list of object identifiers organized in a Javascript file within your application.

 For example, see the following component used in this tutorial: